Professional Liability Insurance Policies

 Professional liability insurance policies provide insurance coverage for some but not all professional liability (malpractice) claims made against a lawyer.
 Most professional liability policies are written on a "claims-made" basis.
 This is different from the usual home-owners or automobile insurance policy.
 This means that the insurance company providing the insurance has agreed to cover claims that are made against the lawyer during the term of the policy.
 In other words, the policy that applies to a particular claim is the policy that is in effect at the time the claim is presented to the insurance company with a demand for payment - not the policy in effect when the lawyer's alleged negligence or mistake took place.
 Malpractice insurance policies typically limit the amount that the insurance company can be required to pay on each claim and the total amount that the insurance company can be required to pay on all claims made against the lawyer during the term (or effective period) of the policy.
 The maximum amount of coverage provided by a malpractice insurance policy is called the "limits" of the policy.

-Rule 26 of the Admission to Practice Rules (APR) provides that every active member of the Washington State Bar Association is required to disclose annually whether the lawyer maintains professional liability insurance.
+Washington Supreme Court Admission and Practice Rule 26 provides that every active lawyer of the Washington State Bar Association is required to disclose annually whether the lawyer maintains professional liability insurance.

-The purpose of the insurance disclosure rule is client protection.
+The purpose of the insurance disclosure rule is client protection and to permit clients to make informed decisions when deciding whether to retain a particular legal professional.
 Under the Washington Rules of Professional Conduct, one of the basic principles of the lawyer-client relationship is that the lawyer will give the client sufficient information regarding material facts to allow the client to make an informed decision in matters relating to the representation.
 See, e.g., RPC 1.4; 1.7.
-Whether a lawyer maintains professional liability insurance may be a material fact for some persons in considering whether to hire a lawyer, and it should be easily available to a client or prospective client.
+Whether a lawyer maintains professional liability insurance may be an important piece of information for some persons in considering whether to hire a legal professional, and it should be readily available to a client or prospective client.